ple1n/awesome/philosophy.md

 There are potentially many ways to formalize this, which I came to belief is the core complexity of the said problem.
 Method wise, it's always ok to throw a random neural network to do the predictions.
 However, I want to do an analysis from the philosophical view point, to avoid the [explainability problem](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) and perhaps offer more profound insight towards the iterative maxima.

-- Define 'reputation' as compliance towards a specific goal, such as not creating spam.
+- Define 'reputation' as compliance towards a specific goal, such as not creating spam, successful trades.
     - If we try to create a system upon this goal, it's destined to be a narrow system, by tautology.

-TBD
+- etc. not listing more

 ## Trust, and a prevalent phenomenon of isolation of invidiuals in the modern world